integrations-Polygon/ProofOfPersonhood_PolygonID/README.md

 2. Open the app and set a pin for security

-3. Follow the [Issue a Polygon ID claim](https://polygontechnology.notion.site/Issue-yourself-a-KYC-Age-Credential-claim-a06a6fe048c34115a3d22d7d1ea315ea) doc to issue yourself a KYC Age Credential attesting your date of birth.
+3. Follow the [Issue a Polygon ID claim](https://youtu.be/VClUFjs8lh8) YT video to issue yourself a Proof Of Personhood attesting your if you are a VerifiedPerson of not.

 ## Instructions to compile and deploy the smart contract